dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-5/3-creating-assets-that-depend-on-dbt-models.md

 Now we’re ready to create the asset!

 1. Open the `assets/metrics.py` file.
-2. At the end of the file, define a new asset called `airport_trips` with the the existing `DuckDBResource` named `database` and it will return a `MaterializeResult`, indicating that we'll be returning some metadata:
+2. At the end of the file, define a new asset called `airport_trips` with the existing `DuckDBResource` named `database` and it will return a `MaterializeResult`, indicating that we'll be returning some metadata:

     ```python
     def airport_trips(database: DuckDBResource) -> MaterializeResult: